-Implementation partners: DEWNR, DELWP, CMAs, NRMs, Landcare groups
+Implementation partners: DEW, DELWP, CMAs, NRMs, Landcare groups, local councils, ENGOs,

 Objective 5.
 Clarify the taxonomic status, distribution and population structure of the Southern Bent-wing Bat.

 Recovery Criterion: That information is acquired on the taxonomic status, distribution and population structure of the Southern Bent-wing Bat, and that informed management actions are implemented as a result of this knowledge.